 Sports Medicine Outreach

 Members of our team talk to athletes and parents at the local high schools about injury prevention and what to expect in the event of an injury.
-Some of our sports medicine outreach activities include Mill Race Race, sports physicals at area schools, and Columbus Triathlon.
+Some of our sports medicine outreach activities include Mill Race Marathon, sports physicals at area schools, and Columbus Triathlon.